- Relationship between fluid resuscitation and the endothelium in sepsis-associated coagulopathy

 Abbie’s PhD project is centred on investigating the mechanisms of human anaphylaxis with a specific focus on the role of neutrophils.
 The processes involved in the rapid amplification of a localised allergic response, such as an insect sting, into a full body life-threatening reaction are poorly understood.
 The role of white blood cells (leukocytes) such as neutrophils has not been characterised, however the abundance of neutrophils and their importance in other innate immune responses suggest they may be involved in amplifying the immune response during anaphylaxis.
 Abbie is utilising a number of techniques to determine whether these cells are activated in patients having an anaphylactic reaction and subsequently producing mediators capable of propagating the response or directly contributing to the clinical symptoms.

-Dr Abbie Francis (née Creamer), who has recently completed her PhD with CCREM, was awarded the 2016 Best Paper Award from the Royal Perth Hospital Medical Research Foundation (RPH MRF).
-This $2000 travel prize is awarded to the manuscript deemed the best scientific article published in 2016, arising from work performed at RPH.
+Dr Abbie Francis has completed her PhD with CCREM.
+In 2016 she received the Best Paper Award from the Royal Perth Hospital Medical Research Foundation (RPH MRF).
+This $2000 travel prize is awarded to the manuscript deemed the best scientific article published in in the year, arising from work performed at RPH.

 The winning manuscript “Neutrophil activation during acute human anaphylaxis: analysis of MPO and sCD62L” was published in Clinical and Experimental Allergy.
 This paper provides the first compelling evidence for neutrophil activation during human anaphylaxis.
 This finding provides a possible explanation for the missing link between a localised immune response and systemic, life-threatening anaphylaxis.